tranquilts/MATCH/README.md

 5. The game should be responsive and usable on desktop, tablet and mobile devices.
 6. Users can stop the game and return any time.
 7. The system responds when a match is made.
+8. Number of moves is displayed on the side and shows accurate figure.
+9. Number of pairs goes up with each correct pair.
+10. Settings menu is loaded when user clicks on the settings icon.
+11. 'Restart' restarts the game when clicked in settings menu.
+12. 'Main Menu' loads up the initial menu screen when clicked in settings menu.
+13. 'Quit Game' lets user exit the game when clicked in settings menu.
-8. An end messsage is displayed when user finishes the game successfully.
+14. An end messsage is displayed when user finishes the game successfully.
-9. Play again message runs when user finishes.
+15. Play again message runs when user finishes.

 ### Non-Functional Requirements
 1. The website is clean and intuitive with minimal clutter and no intrusive pop-ups.